DaanyaMuzzafer/bubble-sort/README.md

 # bubble-sort

 This is a sort that I've implemented without ever looking at any sorting algorithm.
-Afterwards, I got to know that I have implemented Selection Sort. ✌
+Afterwards, I got to know that I have implemented bubble Sort. ✌

 ## Usage